houzyk/thephilosophicalcode/OneByteAtAAtime/OneByteAtATime.md

 Fun fact - If you had a hard time contemplating any of these questions, you might actually be doing philosophy.

-By combining the principles of computer science with the insights of philosophy, we will take a look at some intriguing parallels between them and we will explore the philosophy of computational thinking, progressively revealing the deeper meanings of its applications.
+While computational thinking might not decode why it takes longer to find matching socks than to solve complex equations,  we are going to combine the principles of computer science with the insights of philosophy and take a look at some intriguing parallels between them to explore the philosophy of computational thinking, progressively revealing the deeper meanings of its applications.

 ## The Mind of the Machine
 Let's first understand the fundamentals of computational thinking.
 Imagine coming upon a challenging issue that initially appears to be overwhelming.
 Computational thinking encompasses a series of skills and thought processes that urge us to walk through the labyrinth of challenges, identify patterns and relationships and use algorithms to solve problems by a filtering process.
 These are skills which are also essential for philosophical inquiries, like finding meaning in the complexities surrounding us.